DjangoGirls/tutorial/python_introduction/README.md

 - __comparing things__ - in Python you can compare things by using `>`, `>=`, `==`, `<=`, `<` and the `and`, `or` operators
 - __Boolean__ - a type of object that can only have one of two values: `True` or `False`
+- __Saving files__ - storing code in files so you can execute larger programs.
 - __if...elif...else__ - statements that allow you to execute code only when certain conditions are met.

 Time for the last part of this chapter!